aeternity/protocol/AENS.md

 ```

 The `transfer` transaction MUST be signed by the owner
-of the name entry to be transfered.
+of the name entry to be transferred.

 ### Revoke